 “Then don’t.”
-She stopped him as he had done her earlier, “And I don’t wanna hear nothing about how it ain’t that simple and it’s complicated.
+She stopped him as he had done her earlier, “And I don’t wanna hear nothin’ about how it isn’t that simple and it’s complicated.
 I get that there’s shit you’re worried about that when I find out I’m gonna walk.
 I don’t think you’re lookin’ to trick me into seein’ you as somebody else or misrepresent what you’re about with me.
-If anything I think it’s the opposite, you’re very insistent I see you for who you really are cause you’re convinced I’m not yet.
+If anything I think it’s the opposite, you’re very insistent I see you for who you really are ‘cause you’re convinced I’m not yet.
 I come with my own baggage, Miguel.
-I’m not some happy-go-lucky, everything is bright and beautiful cheerleader.”
+I’m not some happy-go-lucky, everything-is-bright-and-beautiful cheerleader.”

 “If we both want this then we do what we gotta do to have it, querida.
-Not a cheerleader, though?
+But not a cheerleader, though?
 Fuck.
 I guess I gotta get past it somehow.”
 He sucked his teeth and sighed dramatically.

-“Like how you got past me clogging up your nonexistent toilet with a massive shit on a nonexistent cruise ship?”
+“Like how you got past me cloggin’ up your nonexistent toilet with a massive shit on a nonexistent cruise ship?”

 “Fuck, Kandy.
-We gotta make that shit right with Lydia.
-Yo, when she finds out that shit ain’t true, it’s gonna hurt her feelings.”
+We gotta make that right with Lydia.
+Yo, when she finds out that it ain’t true, it’s gonna hurt her feelings.”

 “Let me clean it up.
 Mi lio.”
 She gave a reassuring pat to his thigh, “I kinda think she’ll enjoy hearing what really went down anyway, but I’m probably gonna leave out the part where I was gonna suck your dick in the car.”